mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1_mutating_webhook_configuration/README.md

-# resource "k8s_admissionregistration_k8s_io_v1beta1_mutating_webhook_configuration"
+# resource "k8s_admissionregistration_k8s_io_v1_mutating_webhook_configuration"

 MutatingWebhookConfiguration describes the configuration of and admission webhook that accept or reject and may change the object.
-Deprecated in v1.16, planned for removal in v1.19.
-Use admissionregistration.k8s.io/v1 MutatingWebhookConfiguration instead.

 <details>